 Cloud of Daggers can last for up to 1 minute (concentration allowing) and can deal damage multiple times per round of combat, but cannot deal damage multiple times in a single turn.

-Lastly, Cloud of Daggers can be upcast, dealing an additional 2d4 (average 5) additional slashing damage for spell slot above 2nd.
+Lastly, Cloud of Daggers can be upcast, dealing an additional 2d4 (average 5) slashing damage for spell slot above 2nd.

 Here are a few ideas on how to use Cloud of Daggers in your next DnD session: